Printable PDF Board Policy 562

-In instances involving a BIS student’s dismissal or removal from a course or program, the technology center will utilize procedures that are fair and reasonable.
+In instances involving a WED student’s dismissal or removal from a course or program, the technology center will utilize procedures that are fair and reasonable.
 The complete cooperation of students is encouraged to assure that all students have an opportunity to benefit from the educational opportunities available.
 Conduct which violates policies, rules and practices or which interferes with or disrupts learning must and will be addressed by school administration.
 This policy explains the technology center’s standards of conduct and describes the procedure that will be used when it is necessary to remove a student from course or program.
 Removal may involve a short or long period or may involve permanent removal.

 References in Policy